 No Christian can ever hope to grasp the truth of the Blessed Virgin Mary’s Assumption body and soul into Heaven while failing to focus on the person of her divine Son and his Gospel message.
-The Divine Word made flesh embodies all that God has spoken to us in sacred Scripture and declared to His one true Church in sacred Tradition with respect to His goodwill and saving acts (Jn 16:12-13).
+The Divine Word made flesh embodies all that God has spoken to us in sacred Scripture and declared to His one true Church in sacred Tradition with respect to His goodwill and saving acts (John 16:12-13).
 While our Lord Jesus Christ dwelled among us, the divine truth was clearly and visibly manifested by his words and mighty deeds.
 We can know who Jesus personally and truly is in his divinity and humanity only by listening to his words in conjunction with his supernatural acts of love and compassion.

 What our Lord and Saviour has mercifully done and accomplished for us all temporally and eternally is a sign of the goodness and righteousness of his word.
 Jesus could never deny and contradict himself by dismissing any of his own precepts which originate from the Father and are declared in his Person.
 Surely, he could never fail to do something which he morally would expect us to do in a similar circumstance.
-Jesus has claimed to be “the way, the truth, and the life” (Jn 14:6).
+Jesus has claimed to be “the way, the truth, and the life” (John 14:6).
 Thus, by deeply reflecting on the divine personality of Jesus whom we have personally come to know by his words and deeds, spoken and performed in his sacred humanity, we may see and appreciate what great thing he must have done for his mother in honor of her and by his infinite love in accordance with the will of his heavenly Father.

-“For this, I was born and for this I came into the world,
+and for this I came into the world,

 to testify to the truth.
 Everyone who belongs to the truth